LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

 To fill the form we need to have the `request` in the scope.
-After calling `bindFromRequest` we get a new form filled with the request data.
-If there is any errors in the form, we redisplay it (note that here we will then use **400 Bad Request** instead of **200 OK**).
+It is used by `bindFromRequest` to create a new form filled with the request data.
+If there is any errors in the form, we redisplay it (here we use **400 Bad Request** instead of **200 OK**).
 If there are no errors, we create the task and then redirect to the tasks list.

 > **Note:** Read more about the [[Form submissions|ScalaForms]].